ChilliCream/workshops/crypto/docs/docs/02-Hot Chocolate/03-Building a foundation/01-Lists.md

 During this chapter, we will cover the following topics:

-- Exposing a lists of entities from a database as GraphQL types
+- Exposing lists of entities from a database
 - Cursor pagination
 - Global Object Identification
 - DataLoader